Dieze Bridge

-The Dieze Bridge is a bridge for road traffic.
-It spans the rivers Dieze and Aa, just north of 's-Hertogenbosch, Netherlands.
+The Dieze Bridge is a bridge for road traffic, which spans the rivers Dieze and Aa, just north of 's-Hertogenbosch, Netherlands.
 The Dieze Railway bridge is somewhat further downstream.

 Location

 For practical purposes, one can consider the Dieze bridge to be at the confluence of the Dommel, Binnendieze, and Aa.
 If one wants to be very exact, one can say that the Dommel and Binnendieze meet 50 m south of the bridge, to form the Dieze.
 Therefore, the bridge is technically at the confluence of the Dieze and Aa.
 An interesting detail is that this confluence has been moved downstream by connecting a bastion of the Citadel of 's-Hertogenbosch to the central pier of the bridge.

 Context

 By-pass through the west of the city

 When mass production of cars became general in the 1920s, the Dutch government started to think about adapting the road network for cars.
 One of the roads that featured in a national plan for motorways was the road from Utrecht to 's-Hertogenbosch.
 It would be one of the main north–south arteries for Dutch road traffic.
 It was planned to continue further to the south over Vught, i.e. southwest of the city.

 One of the urgent problems faced by motor traffic moving from north to south, was the situation in the medieval center of 's-Hertogenbosch.
 Here the small roads led to many accidents, and above all, to endless congestion and delays.
 However, the city center had to be traversed in order to cross the Zuid-Willemsvaart and river Aa (Meuse), just east of the citadel, because there was no road bridge over the Dieze.

 The solution was to project the motorway to the west, i.e. through the city quarter 'Het Zand' between the old center and the railway.
 In 1937 the plan for the so-called traverse became known.
 It consisted of three major works.
 The first and major part was the construction of a broad and high bridge over the Dieze, with the required access ramps.
 The second part, the construction of a major motorway with frontage roads through Het Zand.
 The third part was the construction of a new broader Willemsbrug over the part of the Dommel west of the city center.
 Towards the north the new route connect to the old Orthenseweg, which would be connected to the north via Hedel Bridge.

 As the motorway concept was something new, the plan mentioned that no bicycles, wagons or other non-motorized traffic would be allowed on the main road.
 Parking would be forbidden in the narrow Brugstraat (as is still the case today).
 In all other places on the main lane, stopping would also be forbidden.
 The cost of the bridge and ramps would be born by the national government.
 It would also contribute 25% to the cost of the other works, which would be born by the municipality.